-The following dataset displays public information taken directly from complaints received by the Attorney General’s Office.
+The complaint dataset displays public information taken directly from complaints received by the Attorney General’s Office.
 The posting of this data does not mean that the Office has made a determination as to the merits of these complaints or the validity of the information provided.
 Please note that where publication of certain data may lead to the identity of the complainant or compromise investigatory efforts, that data has not been included.

 Using the dataset

 In addition to criminal enforcement authority, the Attorney General may issue civil citations to employers for violations of the Massachusetts wage and hour, prevailing wage, and child labor laws.

-The following dataset displays enforcement actions that have been taken by the Attorney General’s Fair Labor Division from 7/1/2021-present by clicking HERE.
+You can view enforcement actions that have been taken by the Attorney General’s Fair Labor Division from 7/1/2021-present by clicking HERE.